 Risotto is one of those dishes you hear horror stories about.
-Everyone comments on how it require so much stirring and it’s easy to accidentally burn or have stick to the bottom of the pot.
+Everyone comments on how it requires so much stirring and it's easy to accidentally burn or have stick to the bottom of the pot.

 These scare tactics had kept me away from homemade risotto deliciousness for far too long.

 Then, one day, Aaron beat me to it.

 We have this thing we like to do, where Aaron cooks dinner for us once or twice a week.
 He usually picks something at random from one of the bazillion cookbooks